-Conjugating these four verbs
+Conjugating the core four verbs

 In many languages, the most commonly used verbs have developed irregular conjugations over the centuries, and French is no exception.
-You might recognize some patterns in their verb forms as compared to regular verbs, but none of them follow a completely predictable pattern, meaning you will have to learn each unique verb conjugation for these verbs.
+You might recognize some patterns in their verb forms as compared to regular verbs, but none of them follow a completely predictable pattern, meaning you’ll have to learn each unique verb conjugation for these verbs.

 How to Read the Conjugation Charts